 Step 2 – Make Goals Measurable

-- What to do: Use clear metrics to track progress, allowing you to measure project success and adjust if necessary.
+- What to do: Use clear metrics to track progress.
+This technique will allow you to measure project success and adjust if necessary.

 - Example: “Achieve 80% customer satisfaction through surveys after each phase.”